Ananya333/Ezee-Do/README.md

 # Ezee-Do

+Ezee-Do (Easy-Do) is a To-Do application.
-To-Do application created using Flask
+It is created using Python's Flask framework which involves CRUD operations.